sandov/snake/README.md

 # Snake

-Implementing the classical snake game in C using the SDL2 library.
+Implementing the classic snake game in C using the SDL2 library.
 Just a prototype.
 I'm not even sure if I'll implement it completely.

 ## Current state: